-This Magic Quadrant evaluates vendors providing applications that support the management of marketing resources, such as plans, people, budgets, projects, assets and cycle times.
-Companies seeking an MRM solution to help manage their marketing resources should review this research.
+We evaluate vendors providing applications that support the management of marketing resources, such as plans, people, budgets, projects, tasks, assets and cycle times.
+This Magic Quadrant will help marketing leaders and CIOs find an MRM solution to better manage their marketing resources.

-Marketing resource management (MRM) is a set of processes and capabilities designed to enhance a company's ability to orchestrate and optimize internal and external marketing resources (see "The Five Competencies of MRM 'Re-' Defined" [Note: This document has been archived; some of its content may not reflect current conditions.).
+Marketing resource management (MRM) is a set of processes and capabilities designed to enhance a company's ability to orchestrate and optimize internal and external marketing resources (see "The Five Competencies of MRM 'Re-' Defined").

 MRM applications enable companies to: